AdobeDocs/analytics.en/help/analyze/report-builder/layout/layout.md

 ---
 description: The Request Wizard  Step 2 window lets you configure the report layout, header formatting, and dimension filtering for output.
 You can use a Pivot Layout to configure the request, which is similar how you create an Excel pivot table.
-seo-description: The Request Wizard  Step 2 window lets you configure the report layout, header formatting, and dimension filtering for output.
-You can use a Pivot Layout to configure the request, which is similar how you create an Excel pivot table.
-seo-title: Layout - Request Wizard Step 2
 solution: Analytics
 title: Layout - Request Wizard Step 2
 topic: Report builder